The best chicken wings in every US state

 Alabama: hot wings plate, Yo’ Mama’s Restaurant, Birmingham

-Arkansas: traditional wings, Foghorn’s Wings, various locations
+Arkansas: traditional wings, Foghorn’s Wings, Fayetteville, Rogers, Springdale

 When there's a game on in Arkansas, those in the know head to Foghorn’s Wings for multiple TV screens, cold beer, and the best wings in the state.
-The traditional wings are large and, after they’ve been fried to perfection, they’re covered in just the right amount of sauce – you won’t be served slippery wings here.
+The traditional wings are large – and after they’ve been fried to perfection, they’re covered in just the right amount of sauce (you won’t be served slippery wings here).
 Customers especially love the flavor of the sauce.

 California: original dry fried chicken wings, San Tung, San Francisco

-Colorado: Spicy Peanut traditional bone-in chicken wings, Fire on the Mountain, Denver
+Colorado: spicy peanut traditional bone-in chicken wings, Fire on the Mountain, Denver

 Connecticut: Dirt Wings, J. Timothy's Taverne, Plainville